-The figures, analysed by the NHS Partners Network, part of the NHS Confederation which represents independent healthcare providers, show that without urgent action the total number of people on the waiting list for surgery will hit 5.6 million – up 25 per cent – by March 2024.
+The figures, analysed by the Independent Healthcare Providers Network, part of the NHS Confederation which represents independent healthcare providers, show that without urgent action the total number of people on the waiting list for surgery will hit 5.6 million – up 25 per cent – by March 2024.
 This marks the end of the government’s recently announced five-year funding period for the NHS.

 These worrying figures come as the NHS develops it’s ten-year plan over the summer where the government has ordered that the health service “gets back on the path to delivering agreed performance standards”.